Skip to main content

 Some courses you would take if you were to enroll in the Medical Billing and Coding program at Carrington College include:

-• MBC 10 Medical Billing and Coding Theory 1 This course provides an overview of medical insurance, medical ethics, confidentiality practices and the life cycle of an insurance claim.
+• MBC10.H Medical Billing and Coding Theory 1 This course provides an overview of medical insurance, medical ethics, confidentiality practices and the life cycle of an insurance claim.
 Anatomy, physiology and terminology units including levels of organization, anatomical position, planes and body cavities and related medical terminology are presented.
 An overview of the musculoskeletal system is presented, as are associated coding and medical terminology.

-• MBC 40 Medical Billing and Coding Theory 4 This course provides students with an understanding of the various models of managed care including Medicare, Medicaid and Medi-Cal.
+• MBC40.H Medical Billing and Coding Theory 4 This course provides students with an understanding of the various models of managed care including Medicare, Medicaid and Medi-Cal.
 Topics include federal and state guidelines, eligibility requirements, benefits, managed care implications, participating providers, pre-approval of services guidelines and step-by-step claim form instructions.
 It includes extensive ICD-10 coding, CPT coding and authorizations and referrals.
 An anatomy, physiology and terminology unit is presented on the cardiovascular system and related coding and medical terminology.

 Find Carrington Medical Billing and Coding Programs Near Me